ariesiitr/SUAS/SUAS-Mechanical/README.md

 Harsh Maurya (20117056)

-# UGV(Unmanned GROUND VEHICLE) :
+# UGV (Unmanned GROUND VEHICLE) :
 The UGV is a custom-designed vehicle holding a bottle up to the delivery location.
 It is the frame is made from carbon fibre to have minimum weight with maximum strength.
-It utilizes DC motors to transport the 8 oz(236gm). water bottle.
+It utilizes DC motors to transport the 8 oz (236gm) water bottle.
 The water bottle is held firmly in place by the custom 3d printed supports and by some rubber bands as an extra precaution.
 It would be a four wheeled ugv with a wheel size of 7x2 cm each.
 In order to reduce the weight, the team decided to use a 600mAh